rcdpereira/Coursera_Capstone/Data.md

 >Number of lines remaining after dropping:  1239296

 The remaining amount of data seems sufficiently good for generating a model to predict accident severity.

+## 2.3 Understanding the Data

+An evaluation of each feature is crucial to understand the impacts they may have in the accidents severity.
+This section presents the final selected features, showing the information each one can provide and explaining why they were selected for prediction.

+### Day_of_Week